Laguna1989/obsidian_notes/Learnings/books/Marc Loeffler - Improving Agile Retrospectives/04 - The Retrospective Facilitator.md

 # Techniques to Become a Better Facilitator

-Practice **one** of the techniques until you have mastered them, then pick the next one
+Practice **one** of the techniques until you have mastered it, then pick the next one

 ## Respect Different Communication Styles